General rules about filming in Greater Copenhagen

 Christianshavn: A quarter that is dominated by the many canals built by imported Dutch architects in the 17th century.

-District of Nørrebro: The former workers’ district has become a multi-ethnic, colourful and trendy area of Copenhagen.
-Jægersborggade is one of the most hip streest in the district.
+District of Nørrebro: The former workers’ district has become a multi-ethnic, colourful, and trendy area of Copenhagen.
+Jægersborggade is one of the most hip streets in the district.

-District of Vesterbro: Is known as Copenhagen's former red light district, but today the area is one of the very hippest areas in Copenhagen.
-Meatpacking District in Vesterbro is a very popular place to go out to one of the many bars or restaurants.
+District of Vesterbro: Known as Copenhagen's former red light district, but nowadays the area is one of the hippest areas in Copenhagen.
+The Meatpacking District in Vesterbro is a very popular place to go out with its many bars and restaurants.

-Langelinie: The Langelinie Shopping Arcade has shops and cafés with unique atmosphere and view.
-Film permission for indoor filming should be obtained from the shopkeepers.
+Langelinie: The Langelinie Shopping Arcade has shops and cafés with a unique atmosphere and view.
+Filming permission for indoor filming should be obtained from the shopkeepers.

 Strædet: Parallel to the main pedestrian street Strøget runs "Strædet" - an excellent opportunity for filming the old Copenhagen.

-Strøget: The most charming part of Strøget is called Amagertorv where you will find a renowned stork fountain, plenty of cafes and shops and a beautifully renovated pavement.
+Strøget: The most charming part of Strøget is called Amagertorv where you will find the renowned Stork Fountain, plenty of cafes and shops, and a beautifully renovated pavement.
 This is the place to film all kinds of people as they walk by or sit down for a cup of coffee.

 The Copenhagen Lakes: Three lakes in the center of Copenhagen offer a green breathing space from the traffic.

 The Little Mermaid: The best time to film this famous lady is early in the morning or late afternoon.
-Then you will escape tourists climbing the stones to get their personal snap shots.
-Be aware that close up filming is not allowed for media purpose.
+In that way, you will escape tourists climbing the stones to get their personal snapshots.
+Be aware, that close up filming is not allowed for media purpose.

 Ørestad - Copenhagen’s modern center for culture, media, and communication technology.